SapienzaNLP/reading-group/_posts/2019-10-22-verbatlas-dryrun.md

 Semantic Role Labeling and show how its integration into a high-performance system leads to improvements on both the in-domain and out-of-domain test sets of CoNLL-2009.

-#### SyntagNet: Challenging Supervised Word Sense Disambiguation with Lexical-Semantic Combinations (Marco Maru, Federico Scozzafava, Federico Martelli and Roberto Navigli)
-Current research in knowledge-based Word Sense Disambiguation (WSD) indicates that performances depend heavily on the Lexical Knowledge Base (LKB) employed.
-While LKBs tend to focus on the paradigmatic dimension of language, such resources fall short in respect of syntagmatic relations, which are also crucial for sense disambiguation due to interconnecting co-occurring words.
-To address this deficiency, we present SyntagNet, a manually-curated large-scale lexical-semantic combination database which associates pairs of concepts with pairs of co-occurring words.
-By capturing sense distinctions evoked by syntagmatic relations, SyntagNet enables knowledge-based WSD systems to establish a new state of the art which challenges the hitherto unrivaled performances attained by supervised approaches.

 See you there!